shduke/Auto-grader-LMS-plugin/README.md

     if ( !defined('COOKIE_SESSION') ) define('COOKIE_SESSION', true);

+Additionally, there is an array of problems:

+    $problems = array('bmi', 'grayscale');

+Modify this array to add more problems to the database.

 If you have the Tsugi management console running on the same server, you can make it so developer mode can test this application by updating the tool folder list:

     $CFG->tool_folders = array("admin", "samples", ... ,